gitpod-io/gitpod/install/infra/single-cluster/aws/README.md

 corresponding to the [Single-cluster reference architecture for Gitpod on AWS](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch).

 This module will do the following steps:
+- Creates the infrastructure using our [`eks` terraform module](../../modules/eks/), which does:
-- Create an EKS managed cluster
-- Creates external dependencies like database, storage and registry (if chosen)
+  - Setup an EKS managed cluster, along with external dependencies like database, storage and registry (if chosen)
   - Sets up route53 entries for the domain name (if chosen)
+- Provisioning the cluster:
+  - Set up cert-manager using our [`cert-manager` module](../../modules/tools/cert-manager/)
-- Set up cert-manager, external-dns and cluster issuer on the created cluster
+  - Set up external-dns using our [`external-dns` module](../../modules/tools/external-dns/)
+  - Creates a cluster-issuer using our [`issuer` module](../../modules/tools/issuer/)

 Since the entire setup requires more than one terraform target to be run due to dependencies (eg: helm provider depends on kubernetes cluster config, which is